-When the news broke about the college admissions cheating scandals, I laughed at the ridiculousness of it all.
-Then, it hit me that there is a possibility other parents like Felicity Huffman, Lori Loughlin, and the others haven’t been caught yet — and are still “competing” for the same few college admission slots.
+Remember when the news broke about the college admissions cheating scandals?
+I laughed at the ridiculousness of it all.
+Then, it hit me that there is a possibility that other parents like Felicity Huffman, Lori Loughlin, and the others haven’t been caught yet — and are still “competing” for the same few college admission slots.
 AKA the same few slots my own daughter is now pursuing.
 I realized that — and I quit laughing.
 After all, I’m just a regular (non-celeb, non-billionaire) mom, and I’m still spending thousands of dollars to make sure my kid gets into college.

 Hold up, though: I’m not bribing or cheating.
 I promise.
 As desperate as I may sometimes feel in helping my daughter reach her goals, I’d like to believe that even if I possessed the wealth of these Hollywood stars, I wouldn’t follow their footsteps and hire someone to take a college entrance exam for my kid.
 My daughter’s SAT results?
 They’re all on her.
 Me, I’m just draining my personal bank account hauling us back and forth across the country so my daughter can compete in sports tournaments — and potentially catch the eye of a college coach or recruiter.

 It’s a costly process, but our family is committed to doing just about whatever it takes for my daughter to go to a college that she loves, where she can play volleyball while also pursuing her chosen field of study.
 It’s her dream — so in a way, it’s ours too.